Original Sri Lanka

 Aerial View of Planters

 In 1897, Charles Thomas Scowen a local Bures man retired at the

 Although the local Census describes him as a Tea Planter, his main

 occupation was photography.

 Charles Scowen arrived in Ceylon around 1873 and was initially an

 assistant to R. Edley, the Commission Agent in Kandy before opening

 a photographic studio around 1876.

-In the early 1890s the firm was being run by Mortimer Scowen, brother
+By 1891 the firm was being run by Mortimer Scowen, brother Charles

 By about 1894 the firms stock of negatives had been acquired